jyanglab/jyanglab.github.io/people.md

 </div>

 <div class="responsive">
-<b>Zhen Wang</b> is Research Assistant Professor in the department of Ag/Hort.
+<b>Zhen Wang</b> is a Research Assistant Professor in the department of Ag/Hort.
 Office: Keim 303.
 <a href="/people/zwang"> learn more ...  </a>
 </div>